About

 “Having grown up near the long-abandoned railway and recognizing the potential it has to be a meaningful and substantive community resource, it is great to finally see a realistic proposal to do just that.
 The QueensWay Plan will provide our communities with a tremendous opportunity for investment into our local economy by showcasing our distinct neighborhoods, traditions and communities, all interconnected through a single, transformative, safe, family-friendly park.
 I look forward to continuing to work with the Friends of the QueensWay, the community, and my colleagues in government to make this plan a reality.” —New York State Assemblyman Andrew Hevesi

 “For over 50 years this abandoned railway has deteriorated into a rusting, garbage strewn repository of urban blight.
 I applaud the QueensWay Plan for its vision of transforming this urban scar into a “green” destination.
-I look forward to working with community members and the Friends of Queensway in the development of parkland that will be enjoyed by Queens residents for generations to come.” —Council Member Karen Koslowitz, 29th District
+I look forward to working with community members and the Friends of Queensway in the development of parkland that will be enjoyed by Queens residents for generations to come.” — Former Council Member Karen Koslowitz, 29th District

 “New Yorkers for Parks strongly supports the concept plan developed by the Trust for Public Land and its community partners for “Queensway,” a new linear park that would provide vitally needed parkland and park connections in underserved Queens communities, improving park equity and safe biking and walking opportunities with connections to transit.
-Queens deserves the same chance to turn an abandoned rail right of way that has been derelict for 60 years into a true community asset and a building block in NYC’s recovery, driven by our essential parks.” —Executive Director of New Yorkers for Parks, Adam Gansler
+Queens deserves the same chance to turn an abandoned rail right of way that has been derelict for 60 years into a true community asset and a building block in NYC’s recovery, driven by our essential parks.” —Executive Director of New Yorkers for Parks, Adam Ganser

-“The Queensway project would create more greenspace and biking space, improve ecology and wildlife, and help advance resiliency efforts.
+““The Queensway project would create more greenspace and biking space, improve ecology and wildlife, and help advance resiliency efforts.
 It will also enhance street safety for pedestrians and cyclists, as well as slash air pollution in communities that are systematically overburdened by the effects of climate change.
 That’s why we continue to support this project.
 We thank the Trust for Public Land for their leadership” —President of the New York League of Conservation Voters, Julie Tighe

 “Completion of the 3-mile Queensway project would serve some of the most diverse neighborhoods in New York City and create badly needed pedestrian and bicycle connections to seven subway lines and a commuter rail line.” —President of Rails-to-Trails Conservancy, Ryan Chao

 Executive Director of Transportation Alternatives Paul Steely White said: “The QueensWay will provide much-needed new open space for Queens residents.
 We thank the Trust for Public Land and Friends of the QueensWay for getting us to this point.
 A key to making the QueensWay a success will be safe connections to it for bicyclists and pedestrians.
 We look forward to working with Queens residents to realize the continued development of a robust network to make biking and walking Queens safer and more enjoyable.”
-“Our city’s open spaces are treasures that play an integral part in ensuring New York’s future is greener and greater.
-We are happy to support the development of the QueensWay project and believe it will benefit the cultural and economic vitality of the neighborhoods it touches.” —Ed Skyler, Citi’s Executive Vice President for Global Public Affairs and a former New York City Deputy Mayor

 “It’s tremendous to see such an innovative and forward-looking project come to Queens.
 The QueensWay has the potential to transform a borough that is badly lacking in open space.
 The project wonderfully re-imagines how to use the borough’s existing infrastructure.” —Executive Director of the Center for Urban Future Jonathan Bowles